Shumai vs. gyoza | Both dumplings, but more different than similar

 Shumai dipping sauce

-While there is no official dipping sauce, the shumai sauce of choice is lots of soy sauce mixed with a bit of vinegar and chili.
+While there’s no official dipping sauce, the shumai sauce of choice is lots of soy sauce mixed with a bit of vinegar and chili oil.

 The sauce is great for dumplings because the salty soy sauce pairs well with the wonton egg pastry dough, which is relatively flavorless.